 - External speakers are persons who come to the conference from outside of Maryland and Delaware.
 Normally, they can be provided with one night’s lodging, a meal and mileage depending upon your library Division or group’s budget.
 Division Presidents coordinate with VP/Conference Chairs regarding their Division’s budgets and please feel free to contact DLA Treasurer Joel Rudnick if needed.

-Publicity Forms are due by October 28 to the DLA Conference Committee Chair and Executive Director.
-This form allows us to put their photo on the conference brochure, obtain a final title and a brief description so that we can publicize their workshop through the conference publications, social media, etc. Get a nice head shot!
+This form grants MLA and DLA permission to put their photo on the conference brochure, obtain a final title and a brief description so that we can publicize their workshop through the conference publications, social media, etc. Get a nice head shot!

 During this process of proposing workshops and gathering forms, we’ll also need: